Easter Chick Card Craft [Free Template]

 It’s Not Easy Being A Bunny – Follow PJ the bunny as he tries to discover what kind of animal he’d rather be instead of a bunny!
 It’s a silly story with a great lesson.

 Easter Bunny Paper Plate Craft – This is a super easy Easter bunny paper plate craft that kids will love!
-You don’t need any paint and there’s a free template to make it even easier.
+You don’t need any paint, and there’s a free template to make it even easier.
 Plus, it’s just generally really fun for kids. 🙂 Happy Easter crafting!

 Handprint Easter Card Craft – This handprint Easter card craft is perfect for kids!
 It’s a great way to get them involved in the holiday, and they’ll love giving these cute cards to their friends and family.
 This activity is bright and cheery, and it makes for a fun keepsake.

 Sheep Paper Plate Craft – This fun and easy paper plate sheep craft is perfect for kids of all ages.
-Let them paint, color, and cut their way to a adorable springtime sheep!
+Let them paint, color, and cut their way to an adorable springtime sheep!
 Plus, there’s a free template to help make things even easier.

 Easter Egg Photo Craft – This is a really fun and easy Easter craft that kids will love.
 It’s a great way to use up any leftover Easter candy, and it’s super cute too!
 Hang it up on the fridge when you’re done.

-Get your kids excited about Easter with these Easter bunny dot-to-dot printables.
+Get your kids excited about Easter with these Easter bunny dot to dot printables.
 They’ll have fun practicing fine motor skills and more!
 No prep needed, just download the PDF file and let them color away.

 These Easter Color by number printables are a fun way to keep kids busy this Easter.
 It’s an easy activity that will help your child develop their fine motor skills while also having some fun.